Graduate programmes

 Having an inquiring spirit and unique perspective is where we see the value in you.
 We understand that teams thrive when various backgrounds and interests come together with a curiosity about the world and a desire to learn.
 So, whether philosopher, mathematician, politics graduate or career changer, you can find your value here.

-After a three-to-four-month induction to the firm and our investment culture, the programme offers three one-year rotations in different teams before finishing with a two-year placement in another.
+After a three-month induction to the firm and our investment culture, the programme offers three one-year rotations in different teams before finishing with a two-year placement in another.

 You'll find that each team has its own distinct approach and investment philosophy, but all have the same purpose: to drive positive returns for our clients.
 So, whether those are councils, pension funds or governments, we’re dedicated to helping them meet their income and savings goals.